-The term "Smart City" has been in use since the 1990s, and while definitions and applications vary, the goal of "Smart Cities" is generally to use information and communication technologies (ICTs) to engage citizens, improve the delivery of city services, and enhance urban systems.
+The term "Smart City" has been in use since the 1990s, and while definitions and applications vary, the goal of Smart Cities is generally to use information and communication technologies (ICTs) to engage citizens, improve the delivery of city services, and enhance urban systems.
 The use of ICTs can help improve city transportation and parking services, water and waste management, energy usage, and a host of other infrastructure factors affecting the lifestyle of urban citizens.
-Examples of Smart City technologies that can help to achieve the plan's goals and recommendations include mobility hubs and dynamic curbside management, dockless micromobility, EV charging stations, car and bike share, shared parking/smart parking technologies, real-time bus and transit scheduling, broadband, fiber and wireless tech, intelligent street lighting and crosswalk signals, QR codes, interactive public engagement, and online information & transparency, among many others.
+Examples of Smart City technologies that can help to achieve the plan's goals and recommendations include, but are not limited to: mobility hubs and dynamic curbside management; dockless micromobility; EV charging stations; car and bike share; shared parking/smart parking technologies; real-time bus and transit scheduling; broadband, fiber, and wireless technology; intelligent street lighting and crosswalk signals; QR codes; interactive public engagement; and online information and transparency.
 Some of these technologies require public infrastructure investment, while some rely entirely on private companies for implementation; the majority requires a combination of both public and private investment.
 As the plan area develops, special consideration should be given to providing opportunities for Smart City technologies to help achieve the plan's goals and elevate the game day experience.

-2.8 Retrofit, or replace, the cloverleaf interchange at Federal Boulevard and W Colfax Avenue with a safe, comfortable, and human-scale intersection.

-- A. Work with CDOT, High-Performance Transportation Enterprise (HPTE), West Colfax Avenue BID, Federal BID, Metropolitan Football Stadium District, RTD, and City Departments to explore a transformation of the cloverleaf interchange into a multimodal intersection. - i.
-Reference past planning efforts and studies such as: West Colfax Business Improvement District's (BID) Over the Colfax Clover; Colorado Department of Transportation's Federal Boulevard/ Colfax Avenue Interchange Alternatives; and Decatur-Federal Station Area Plan's Transformative Project #7. - ii.
-Utilize the most recent study from the West Colfax BID, shown in Figures 26-28, as a potential option for an alternative to the cloverleaf. - iii.
-Collaborate with the MESD to combine the cloverleaf land into an integrated development program. - B. Ensure future development and any retrofit or replacement of the cloverleaf achieves the goals of the "Over the Colfax Clover" initiative: - i.
+- 2.8 Retrofit, or replace, the cloverleaf interchange at Federal Boulevard and W Colfax Avenue with a safe, comfortable, and human-scale intersection. - A. Work with CDOT, High-Performance Transportation Enterprise (HPTE), West Colfax BID, Federal Boulevard BID, MFSD, RTD, and city departments to explore a transformation of the cloverleaf interchange into a multimodal intersection. - i.
+Reference past planning efforts and studies such as: West Colfax BID's Over the Colfax Clover; CDOT's Federal Boulevard/W Colfax Avenue Interchange Alternatives; and Decatur-Federal Station Area Plan's transformative project #7. - ii.
+Utilize the most recent study from the West Colfax BID, shown in Figures 26-28, as a potential option for an alternative to the cloverleaf interchange. - iii.
+Collaborate with the MFSD to combine the cloverleaf interchange land into an integrated development program. - B. Ensure future development and any retrofit or replacement of the cloverleaf achieves the goals of the West Colfax BID's Over the Colfax Clover initiative: - i.
 Design new and existing streets to calm traffic, promote active living, and ensure a safer, more equitable environment for all users. - ii.
-Create improved connections between West Denver neighborhoods, Downtown, and to area amenities. - iii.
+Create improved connections between West Denver neighborhoods, downtown Denver, and to area amenities. - iii.
 Create opportunities to improve the public realm and create great new activated public spaces on streets, parks, and plazas. - iv.
-Configure streets to foster improved multi-modal access to area amenities, especially for pedestrians, cyclists, and transit users. - v.
+Configure streets to foster improved multimodal access to area amenities, especially for pedestrians, cyclists, and transit users. - v.
 Maximize community benefits, including an equitable mix of housing options, while maintaining project viability and attracting private sector interest and potential funding.